Images Depict Mature Plants

 Whitney Snake Plants for Sale Online

-Whitney Snake Plants have rich, shiny, dark green spear-shaped foliage.
-This hybrid Bird's Nest form of Snake Plant is small and compact.
-It's an unusual snake plant because the variegation is on the inside of the leaves and the border is a solid dark green color — a perfect size for a shelf, small table or bedroom nightstand.
+The Whitney is an unusual snake plant because the variegation is on the inside of the leaves and the border is a solid dark green color.
+The sleek leave paired with this unique coloring makes for a classy and regal addition to any space.

 What lighting is best for Whitney Snake Plants?